solzimer/nsyslog/doc/intro/basics.md

 * Subscribe to message queues and operate over the data
 * Read Windows events and publish them to a realtime pub/sub mechanism

 There's many more that can be done; it depends on your use case.
-To achieve this level of functionality, NSyslog core architecture is described as follow:
+To achieve this level of functionality, NSyslog core architecture is described as follows

+## Architecture

 ![Architecture](../assets/nsyslog.svg)